omicsEye/btest/README.md

 * For installation and a quick demo, read the [Initial Installation](#initial-installation)

-* For installation and a quick demo, read the [btest Workshop](https://github.com/omicsEye/wiki/)

 _`btest`_ combines block nonparametric hypothesis testing with false discovery rate correction to enable high-sensitivity discovery of linear and non-linear associations in high-dimensional datasets